 Different approaches to the study of policy formation.
-Major determinants of educational policy making in Australia - sources of restraint and sources of innovation; case studies of recent policy innovations in Australian education - Schools Commission, Children's Commission, Decentralization and Community Schools.
+Major determinants of educational policy making in Australia - sources of restraint and sources of innovation; case studies of recent policy innovations in Australian education - Schools Commission, Children's Commission, Decentralisation and Community Schools de Cruz, J. V., and Sheehan, P. J., The Renewal of Australian Schools, Primary Education, 1975.